tgirke/GEN242-2018/pages/mydoc/mydoc_Rsequences_08.md

 ## Due date

-This homework is due on Thu, April 28th at 6:00 PM.
+This homework is due on Thu, May 4th at 6:00 PM.

 ## Homework Solutions